yWorks/yGuard/docs/task_documentation.md

 #### Explanation

-There are three possible ways of specifying which classes will be excluded from the shrinking and obfuscation process:
+There are three possible ways of specifying which classes will be excluded from the obfuscation process:

 _1)_ One can specify a single java class using the fully qualified name in java syntax with the name attribute.
 For example:
 ```xml